Table of Contents

 New Player Decks

-The introductory two-color decks decks that players receive as part of the tutorial and new player experience will be updated in July 7, 2022 with Alchemy Horizons: Baldur’s Gate.
+The introductory two-color decks decks that players receive as part of the tutorial and new player experience have been updated in July 7, 2022 with Alchemy Horizons: Baldur’s Gate.
 For existing players, the intention is to recreate these updated decklists for existing players so everyone will have access to decks that are Standard-legal.
 If these decks contain cards that are not currently a part of your collection, you will be granted them.

 These decks will feature only cards from Innistrad: Midnight Hunt and forward, so they will remain legal in both Alchemy and Standard after rotation.